trueyao/spark-lever/README.md

 ## How to use ?

-Now, Spark-lever is based on Spark-1.3.0, so you can get the documentation from Spark homepage (http://spark.apache.org/)
+Now, Spark-lever is based on Spark-1.3.0, so you can get the documentation from Spark homepage (http://spark.apache.org/).
+This is only the source code of Lever.
+So you need to compile Lever using mvn or sbt first.
+Then, you can deploy Lever on a heterogeneous cluster or data skew scenarios to test its performance.

 Have fun!